Your Ad Here

 A pair of trees that our train passed between.

-Rural grade crossings can be dangerous if the public doesn't follow the driving laws.
+The train came to another rural grade crossings can be dangerous if the public does not follow the driving laws.

-The first curve on the Wabash section on this railroad.
+The train took the first curve on the Wabash section on this railroad.

 Our train just came out of this curve.